#arcade

 Previously two separate views — merged into one continuous experience.
 Less context switching between exploring and playing.

-Search was the heaviest lift — and the right place to start.
-Everything else depended on it.
-When search returns irrelevant results in a creative tool, it creates frustration and breaks trust.
-A producer who trusts the search tool is a producer willing to pay for it — and with clean tags underneath, the home feed could finally do something intelligent.
+Search was the heaviest lift and the right place to start.
+A producer who trusts search is a producer willing to pay — and with clean tags underneath, the home feed could finally personalize.

 Search